carlosmiei/ast-transpiler/README.md

 ```

 #### LeftPropertyAccessReplacements
 - Same logic as for `FullPropertyAccessReplacements` but we should use this object when we want to replace the `left` side only.
-This is useful for mapping `this` to the correspondent value on the other language, but you might want to customize it as well.
+This is useful for mapping `this` to the correspondent value in the other language, but you might want to customize it as well.

 ```Javascript
 const LeftPropertyAccessReplacements = {